BauQQ/rolling_tab_target_UMCE/README.md

 ### How to implement

-- Take the BauTabTargeting and drop into [uMMORPG CEs](https://assetstore.unity.com/packages/templates/systems/ummorpg-components-edition-159401 "uMMORPG CEs") Addons folder
+- Take the BauTabTargeting Folder and drop into [uMMORPG CEs](https://assetstore.unity.com/packages/templates/systems/ummorpg-components-edition-159401 "uMMORPG CEs") Addons folder

 - Find PlayerTabTargeting.cs and change it to a partial class